 If the relationship breaks down, or your housemates decide to go their own ways, the best option is probably to close the account and divide the money between you.
 But the bank will need both account holders to agree – usually in writing.

 You could also change the account into one name only.
 Again, the bank would usually need the written permission of both parties.

 If it’s a joint account with a partner, and the split is acrimonious, either one of you can cancel the mandate.
 The account is then frozen so no one can use it, including you.
 The bank will only thaw the account when everyone agrees how to split the money.
 If you can’t reach an agreement, the courts will decide for you.

 What are the legal rules on dividing joint bank accounts?

 The courts look at joint accounts differently depending on your relationship with the other account holders and where you live.

-Joint accounts are covered by the Financial Services Compensation Scheme (FSCS), which, from 1 January 2016, guarantees savings up to £75,000, or £150,000 for a couple, assuming you have no other money with the same authorised bank or building society.
+Joint accounts are covered by the Financial Services Compensation Scheme (FSCS), which, from 16 January 2017, guarantees savings up to £85,000, or £170,000 for a couple, for each authorised bank or building society.